Y-Foundry-Dao/yfd-docs/docs/_yfoundry/overview.md

 ## Marketplace

-The Marketplace is where users can find all the launched vaults and initiatives from Y-Foundry.
+The Marketplace is where users can find all the available vaults and initiatives from Y-Foundry.
 Here, users can browse for projects that align with their interests and participate in them as they see fit.
-To access the Marketplace, simply visit the Y-Foundry dApp <!-- Link -->.
+To access the Marketplace, simply visit the Y-Foundry dApp <!-- Placeholder link -->.
 Here, you'll find a list of all the projects that have been developed and approved by the DAO.
 These projects represent the best and brightest ideas from the Y-Foundry community, and offer users the opportunity to support projects created by the community for the community.

 ***